aFarkas/lazysizes/README.md

 <img src="lqip-src.jpg" data-src="image.jpg" class="lazyload" />
 ```

-The LQIP technique can be enhanced by combining it with CSS transitions/animation to sharpen/unblur or overfade the LQIP image:
+The LQIP technique can be enhanced by combining it with CSS transitions/animation to sharpen/unblur or overfade the LQIP image.

+Please also have a look at our [lazysizes Blur Up plugin](https://jsfiddle.net/trixta/v0oq0412/embedded/result/).

 ```html
 <style>